-5.7a Configuring the Broadband Coax Connection
+5.6a Configuring the Coax Broadband Connection

-Click Settings at the bottom of the Broadband Connection (Coax) Properties screen to generate another "Broadband Connection (Coax) Properties" screen.
+Click Settings at the bottom of the Broadband Connection (Coax) Properties screen to generate the "Configure Broadband Connection (Coax)" screen.

 The top part of the screen displays general communication parameters.
 We recommend not changing the default values in this section unless you are familiar with networking concepts.